arduino/help-center-content/content/Arduino Cloud/Arduino AI Assistant/Understand-how-the-Arduino-AI-Assistant-works-and-how-it-uses-your-data.md

 Arduino also uses a system prompt to instruct the AI model on how to handle requests, stay relevant, and avoid certain topics.
 Guardrails provided by AWS Bedrock are in place to avoid the generation of dangerous content.

-## Is my code or personal information used to train the Assistant?
+## Is my code or personal information used to train the Assistant? {#is-my-code-or-personal-information-used-to-train-the-assistant}

 No, your sketch and your interactions with the assistant prompt are not used for further training of the backend GenAI model.